Child Custody and Co-Parenting in Colorado

 - Parenting time.
 A joint parenting schedule should specify living arrangements, including details about how the children will travel between the two homes along with drop-off and pick-up times and locations.
 Keep your child’s other parent informed about school events, medical issues or appointments, extra-curricular activities, practices and so on.

 - Common house rules.
 While each parent should establish their own house rules, there may be times when it helps to have common rules.
 Parents need to have clear rules that they communicate to children to provide consistency between households.
 Similar rules regarding bedtime, curfews, electronics and homework can make the transition between homes easier.

 No child wants to feel tension between fighting co-parents.
 Establishing a friendly and business like relationship can make the situation easier for the kids.
 Child custody disputes are never easy.
-An experienced attorney can make it easier by helping you form a child-centered parenting plan that will benefit all members of your family.
+An experienced Boulder criminal defense attorney can make it easier by helping you form a child-centered parenting plan that will benefit all members of your family.